 Jet lag and sleep deprivation are infamous for ruining the first few days of many business and leisure trips.
 To help you reach peak performance and get the most out of your upcoming trip, we’ve compiled a series of tips and tricks for how to sleep better while traveling.

 Hotels: Do Your Research

 Staying in a busy hub is a part of the tourist experience.
 Many hotels and rental properties are in the thick of the hustle and bustle.
 Before booking your accommodations, read the reviews.
 Watch out for red flags, such as:

 If you are crossing time zones, there are several tricks that can help your body and mind adjust accordingly.
-First, get in the zone and take measures to avoid falling asleep while driving.
-Exposure to light affects sleep, so consider timed lighting or over-the-counter melatonin can help you get to bed early so you can advance to the new time zone.
-To stay on top of your sleep even when traveling, download this free app.
+First, get in the zone.
+Timed lighting or over-the-counter melatonin can help you get to bed early so you can advance to the new time zone.

 Traveling for Fun?

 If you are crossing time zones but traveling for leisure, prepare as if you were traveling for work.
 However, there is more flexibility since your priorities will be less demanding when you arrive.
-This means you can choose to sleep when you feel tired rather than making your body adjust to the new time zone, but if you do need to adjust to a new time zone quickly, a sleep monitor app can help ease the transition.
+This means you can choose to sleep when you feel tired rather than making your body adjust to the new time zone.

 If you are not crossing time zones, stick to your normal schedule and sleep patterns before and during your trip.
 This can help you avoid sleep deprivation.

 The main principle you want to focus on is to be as comfortable as possible.
 This includes packing some helpful gear, such as:

 - Bedding: If space allows, bringing a sheet and a pillow with you for a long drive or flight can make it easier to fall asleep.
 These items can help you adjust to a non-familiar mattress or pillow much more easily.